Semi-Supervised Semantic Image Segmentation with Self-correcting Networks: Methods

 \section{Methods}

-Our goal is to train a semantic segmentation network in a weekly-supervised setting using two training sets: i) a small fully supervised set (containing images, segmentation ground-truth and object bounding boxes) and ii) a larger weakly supervised set (containing images and object bounding boxes only).
+Our goal is to train a semantic segmentation network in a semi-supervised setting using two training sets: i) a small fully supervised set (containing images, segmentation ground-truth and object bounding boxes) and ii) a weak set (containing images and object bounding boxes only).
 An overview of our framework is shown in Fig.~\ref{fig_overview}.
 There are three models: i) The \textbf{Primary segmentation model} generates a semantic segmentation of objects given an image. ii) The \textbf{Ancillary segmentation model} outputs a segmentation given an image and bounding box.
-The model generates an initial segmentation for the weakly supervised set, which aids training of the primary model. iii) The \textbf{Self-correction module} refines the segmentations generated by the ancillary and current primary model for the weakly supervised set.
+The model generates an initial segmentation for the weak set, which aids training of the primary model. iii) The \textbf{Self-correction module} refines the segmentations generated by the ancillary and current primary model for the weak set.
 Both the ancillary and the primary models are based on DeepLabv3+~\cite{ChenECCV18Deeplabv3plus}.
 However, our framework is general and can use any existing segmentation model.

 In Sec.~\ref{sec_pseudo_annot}, we present the ancillary model, and in Sec.~\ref{sec:no_self}, we show a simple way to use this model to train the primary model.
 In Sec.~\ref{sec:linear_self} and Sec.~\ref{sec:conv_self}, we present two variants of self-correcting model.